Woolwich Works Privacy Notice 29 June 2020

 When you sign up for our newsletter, we will capture your name and email address.
 Your postal address (optional) and what you’d like to see at Woolwich works.

 We justify this processing based on your consent.
+You may unsubscribe at any time to stop receiving marketing.

 When You Contact Us